State Administrative Expenses for Child Nutrition (10.560)

 Applicant Eligibility

-State agencies responsible for the conduct of Child Nutrition Programs, and agencies responsible for the distribution of USDA donated commodities to schools or child or adult care institutions including agencies in the U.S. Territories.
+State agencies responsible for the administration of the Child Nutrition Programs and agencies responsible for the distribution of USDA Foods to schools and child or adult care institutions, including agencies in the U.S. Territories, may apply.

 Beneficiary Eligibility